strapi/strapi/docs/docs/docs/00-intro.md

 title: Introduction
 ---

-Hello & welcome to the documentation of the Strapi Monorepo!
+Hello & welcome to the contributor documentation of the Strapi Monorepo!
 Here you'll find both technical and conceptual documentation on the codebase.

 Generally speaking the documentation structure is as follows: